Sink estate

 A sink estate is a British term used for a council housing estate with high levels of social problems, particularly crime.

+The word is often used in certain former British colonies.

 Origin

 The phrase came into usage in the 1980s, and was used by then-Prime Minister Tony Blair in 1998, when he referred to "so-called sink estates" in a speech, such as the since-demolished Aylesbury Estate.

 Writing in The Guardian, Victoria Pinoncely has argued that the term reinforces a sense of segregation, suggesting that "starved" would be a better term to describe estates that are receiving minimal investment in amenities, infrastructure, and public spaces.
-She cited the regeneration of the Packington estate in Islington and the Ocean estate in Tower Hamlets as examples of how estates can be revitalised with increased public investment.
+She cited the regeneration of the Packington Estate in Islington and the Ocean estate in Tower Hamlets as examples of how estates can be revitalised with increased public investment.

 Crime

 Sink estates are often associated with crime and programmes to regenerate these estates include crime-reduction strategies, such as the below listed by the New Statesman: